 So now you are probably asking, how big of a difference does my mortgage rate really make?
 The answer is a big difference.
 For example, suppose that a buyer wants to take out a $100,000 loan, and wants a 30 year fixed rate.
 If the interest rate is 4.0%, the borrower would have a monthly payment of $477.
 If the interest rate goes up .5% to 4.5%, the payment would become $507.
 That’s a $30 difference, based on half a percent!
 Now, let’s say the rate jumps to 6%.
 For the same house the monthly rate would become $600.
 That’s a $123 difference between the 4% rate and the 6% rage.

 For a lot of borrowers, that rate hike could make the difference between whether or not they qualify for a loan.
 As rates rise, borrowers will be approved for lower amounts than they are today, meaning that their housing options will become more limited.
 It also means that the same house will cost more, even if the price doesn’t go up.

 That’s why I am urging Millennials who think they will buy their first house ‘someday’ to consider moving up that date.
 Rates are steadily on the rise, and 2018 might be the last chance to lock in an ultra low rate.
 If you are a first time home buyer and are on the fence about whether or not purchasing a home is for you, contact a Realtor and discuss your options.
-As a real estate agent, I assist home buyers looking for homes in Dayton, Beavercreek, Centerville, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.
+As a real estate agent, I assist home buyers looking for homes in Dayton, Beavercreek, Centerville, Cincinnati, Clayton, Englewood, Oakwood, Fairborn, Harrison Township, Huber Heights, Kettering, Miami Township, Miamisburg, Riverside, Springboro, Trotwood, Vandalia, Washington Township, West Carrollton, and Xenia.